yzse/article-translator-summarizer-sentiment/README.md

 - [Sample Output](#sample-output)

 ## Content
-This project summarises Spanish news in English using an end-to-end pipelines:  run a scraper, translates from Spanish to English using `Helsinki-NLP`, summarizes using Google's `Pegasus-xsum`, and analyzes sentiment using `BERT`.
+This project summarises Spanish news in English using an end-to-end pipeline:  runs a web scraper, translates from Spanish to English using `Helsinki-NLP`, summarizes using Google's `Pegasus-xsum`, and analyzes sentiment using `BERT`.

 ## Usage
 Install the latest version for a stable release.